WDI-SEA/project-2-pitches/README.md

 Transliterary
 Express, EJS, Sequelize, Postgres
 Papago translation API
-API invocation is any block of text that you wish to translate as well as a selected language you wish to translate to MVP goals
+API invocation is any block of text that you wish to translate as well as a selected language you wish to translate into MVP goals
 -submit a block of text in any language
 -select a language to translate into
 -create a post in the original and translated language
 9. Stretch goals (x2-5)
--Link another api that parses text from a pdf file or a menu and provides a usable translation.
-I.E. a menu translated from english to Korean or Chinese.
+-Link another api that parses text from a png or jpeg and provides a usable translation.
+I.E. a menu translated from english to Korean or Chinese